Creative Arts Project in Ecuador

 Artistic expression is a universal language with dance and drama being just two variations.
 In the case of children, dance, drama and music can be used as a means of communicating their challenges as well as helping their personal development.

-Volunteers will get the opportunity to work in schools, in the local art and culture centre and with children, as young as the age of four, who attend the extra English lessons run by our teaching volunteers.
+Volunteers will get the opportunity to work students aged 12 and older in schools and at the local art and culture centre.
 The main aims of these artistic extra-curricular activities are to encourage personal development, support young people through difficulties, nurture artistic skills as well as preparing for various dance, drama and musical shows.

 Volunteering on the Creative Arts Project in Ecuador